yaq007/Autofocus-Layer/README.md

 You can increase the number of GPUs to speed up the evaluation process.
 You can also use ```--visualize``` action to save the prediction as an output image.

 ### Case 2
-If you do not have the ground truth for the testing data, you should use ```test_online.py``` to do the testing and save the output for online testing.
+If you do not have ground truth for test data, you should use ```test_online.py``` to do the testing and save the output.
 For the BRATS dataset, you can simply run the following script to generate the predicted images and submit them to the online evaluation server.

 ```bash
 python test_online.py --num_gpus NUM_GPUS --id MODEL_ID --test_epoch NUM_OF_TEST_EPOCH --visualize